-LSST will discover large numbers of astrophysical transients, both photometric and astrometric.
-Because they vary in time, exploitation of many classes of these events requires rapid discovery and additional follow-up observations.
-LSST's real-time pipelines will identify such transients using image differencing and report them publically within 60 seconds of the data being taken.
-These alert packets will contain information about the most recent detection and also a lightcurve, cutout images, timeseries features, and other information.
-Some science users will be able to use nothing but the contents of a single LSST alert packet to make a rapid and informed decision about whether the event is relevant to their scientific goals.
-LSST expects to produce up to about 107 of these alerts nightly, producing about a terabyte per night.
-It will contain all classes of astrophysical events, supernovae, variable stars, solar-system objects, and new types of transient.
+LSST will discover large numbers of astrophysical objects that move across the sky, change in brightness, or appear as transients.
+Because of their intrinsic temporal variability, full scientific exploitation of many classes of these events requires rapid discovery and additional follow-up observations.
+Accordingly, LSST's real-time Prompt Processing pipelines will identify such detections using image differencing and report them using world-public alerts issued within 60 seconds of the shutter closure after each visit.
+These alert packets will contain not only the information about the most recent detection but also a historical lightcurve, cutout images, timeseries features, and other contextual information.
+A science user will be able to use the contents of a single LSST alert packet to make a decision that is both rapid and informed about whether the event is relevant to their scientific goals.
+LSST expects to produce up to about ten million of these alerts nightly.
+The resulting alert stream will be large-more than 1 TB nightlybut will contain all classes of astrophysical events, from the youngest supernovae to the most distant RR Lyrae to the slowest-moving Trans-Neptunian Objects to the most unexpected new phenomena.
+The task for the scientist is to identify the small subset of events of interest in the larger alert stream.
+To do so, astronomers will rely on third party community brokers, software systems that receive the full LSST alert stream and provide additional information to refine the selection of events of interest.
+LSST will also provide an alert filtering service with more limited capability and capacity.